cloudmesh-community/fa18-523-56/paper/paper.md

 ## Apache NiFi Introduction

 NiFi is a customizable tool for building flexible data flows while preserving data provenance and security [@fa18-523-56-www-nifi-nifihomepage].
 NiFi provides the ability to build or alter an ETL flow with a few clicks.
 NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56- www-nifi-issartetlsimple].
 This flexibility and usability is key to NiFi's value in a big data world where stovepipes and inflexibility are frequently challenges.

 NiFi is a tool for:

 * Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on
 * Delivering data to analytics platforms
 * Format Conversion, extracting/parsing data
 * Data or files routing decisions
 * Real-time data streaming [@www-fa18-523-56-udemy-nifi]

+:o: it is unclear where the citation applies to or if its quoted. shoudl it be before the list starts, same issue in other spots of the paper.

 NiFi is not recommended for: